Fire & Rain

 with Jan Carson and Inua Ellams

 Two spectacular new voices in literature transport us into wildly magical settings.
-The Fire Starters by Jan Carson is a tale of fierce familial love and sacrifice that fizzes with wonder.
+The Fire Starters (shortlisted for the European Prize for Literature) by Jan Carson is a tale of fierce familial love and sacrifice that fizzes with wonder.
 The Half-God of Rainfall by Inua Ellams is an epic story and lyrical exploration of pride, power and female revenge across mythologies.

 Jan Carson is a writer based in Belfast, Northern Ireland.
 Her first novel, Malcolm Orange Disappears, was published by Liberties Press in 2014, followed by a short story collection, Children’s Children, in 2016.
 Her short story ‘Settling’ was included in the anthology The Glass Shore: Short Stories by Women Writers from the North of Ireland (New Island, 2016), which won the BGEIBA Irish Book of the Year Award in 2016.
 Her short stories have been broadcast on BBC Radio 3 and 4 and published in journals including Storm Cellar, Banshee, Harper’s Bazaar and The Honest Ulsterman.
 In 2014 she was a recipient of the Arts Council NI Artist’s Career Enhancement Bursary.
 Website

 The Fire Starters

 Dr Jonathan Murray fears his new-born daughter is not as harmless as she seems.

 Sammy Agnew is wrestling with his dark past, and fears the violence in his blood lurks in his son, too.
 Read more

 ‘A brilliant, wry novel, fizzing with energy.’ – Barney Norris